justin0725/data_vis_examples/README.md

 I spent many late nights coding during the first year of my MPP.
 Here are some of the fruits of that labor!

+*I've tried to include something for everyone here.
+There are complicated regression output tables that you probably need some academic background to understand, but there are also lines on graphs that go up (or down, as the case may be).
+Enjoy!*

 # Table of contents
 1. [Does voting make people learn about policy?](#rdd)
 2. [Are North Carolina schools equitable?](#schools)